ashutoshmjain/homepage/_posts/2017-08-03-My-Command-Line-Cheat-Sheet.md

 	- git rm - remove a file from the git repository. useful to remove the back up files.
 # tmux

 <hr><a name="tmux"></a> tmux us a terminal multiplexer.
-Means it allows to split your terminal into multile windows and panes.
+Means it allows to split your terminal into multiple windows and panes.
 I don't use tmux unless I am logged into a remote machine that never goes down.
 There, I can detach from the terminal when I shut down my local machine and come back to attach the same session later.
 Its very useful for sysadmins who run long batch jobs.
 For writers, I find it bit overkill.
 Still, not a bad idea to try it out..

 - tmux - to start a new tmux session  ( I can assign it a name with -s)